Terms & Conditions

 Children between the ages of 10 and 15 must present written permission from a doctor and be accompanied to a WW Meeting by a supervising adult.
 Goal weights will be set by your doctor.
 The WW program is not designed for women who are pregnant.

-If you are nursing a child, you may join WW Workshops, providing you get written permission from your doctor and follow the appropriate nutritional advice outlined by your WW Coach and online here.
+If you are nursing a child, you may join WW Workshops, providing you get written permission from your doctor and follow the appropriate nutritional advice outlined by your WW Coach.